TecMeet/tecmeet-openiddict-linq2db/README.md

 Thank you to Kévin Chalet for creating OpenIddict and for [encouraging me](https://github.com/openiddict/openiddict-core/issues/1503) to create and maintain this library.

+## Latest changes
+In version `1.0.0-preview7` the database models have been updated to use NodaTime's `Instant` instead of `DateTime`.
+You will likely need to add the following configuration to the LinqToDB mapper:
+1. In your project, add a package reference to `Npgsql.NodaTime`
+2. Add `NpgsqlConnection.GlobalTypeMapper.UseNodaTime();`

 ## How can I use this library?

 #### Reference the `TecMeet.OpenIddict.LinqToDB` project